 |Peer Reviewed||Peer Reviewed|

 |Keywords||Galaxies: elliptical and lenticular, cD; Galaxies: general; Galaxies: halos; Galaxies: kinematics and dynamics; Galaxies: structure|

 You might also like

-SDSS-IV MaNGA: Excavating the fossil record of stellar populations in spiral galaxies
+SDSS-IV MaNGA: the chemical co-evolution of gas and stars in spiral galaxies